ichimichi/ichimichi/README.md

-# Hi there, I'm Laribok - aka ichimichi
+# Hi there, I'm Laribok

 ## I'm a Computer Science and Engineering Bachelor